Business Partnership

 Limited partnerships (LPs) are formal business entities authorized by the state.
 This type of partnerships has at least one general partner who is fully responsible for the business and one or more limited partners who provide money but do not actively manage the business.

-Limited partners invest in the business for financial returns and are not responsible for its debts and liabilities.
-The silent partner limited liability means limited partners can share in the profits, but they cannot lose more than they have invested.
+Limited partners invest in the business for financial returns and are generally not personally responsible for its debts and liabilities.
+However, limited partners can still be held liable if they participate in the management of the business.
 In some states, limited partners may not qualify for pass-through taxation.

 If you, as a limited partner begins to actively manage the business, you may lose your status as a limited partner, along with its protections.
 Some LPs appoint a limited liability company (LLC) as the general partner so that no one partner has to bear unlimited personal liability for the business.
 That option may not be available in all states.